E10 - Ctrl+Q Check - Getting Champagne

 Preamble

 1. Check the line structure.
-Every class (except for Study Roster classes) must have an entry in the 'Line' or 'Link' column, or both.
-If both of these columns are left blank, E10will not know where to place the classes and will produce an 'Error classes' message when checking period allocations in the next step.
-It is also worthwhile checking that class links through the 'Link' column are correct.
-E10 - Class data > Line field - it's all about structure
+Every class (except Study Roster classes) must have a 'Line' or 'Link' entry, or both.
+If both of these columns are blank, an 'Error classes' message will show in Period allocations.
+Also check that the class links are correct.
+Refer to E10 - Class data > Line field - it's all about structure.

-2. Check that spread requests are compatible.
-All classes that share the same line entry and have the same number of periods should have the same spread entry.
-E10 - Class data: Spread
+2. Check spread requests are compatible.
+Classes with the same Line and number of periods should have the same spread.
+Refer to E10 - Class data: Spread.

 6. Repeat Steps 1 - 5 above for all year levels.

-Warning It is a requirement that all year levels are signed off before a Ctrl+Q check is conducted.
-Any subsequent changes to class data will require that the relevant year group is again signed off as having been checked.
+All year levels must be signed off before running Ctrl+Q Check .
+Any subsequent changes to Class data require the relevant year to be signed off again.

-Info Note that although the Auto-Staff function will assign teachers in accordance with teacher preference data, this is to check that a solution is possible and highlight any issues.
-It is not necessary to keep this staffing solution; staffing can be cleared and reviewed at a later point during the construction process.
+Auto staff tests whether a viable staffing solution is possible and highlights any issues.
+It is not necessary to keep this sample solution; staffing can be cleared and reviewed at a later point during the construction process.

 Conducting a Ctrl+Q Check

-Once all year levels have been signed off and a sample staffing conducted it is time to do a Ctrl+Q check.
+Once all year levels have been signed off and a sample staffing conducted, run the Ctrl+Q Check.

-This will produce up to two tables of issues.
+2. This will produce up to two tables.

-Errors.
-These are important discrepancies that need to be addressed prior to achieving champagne and proceeding to construction.
+• Errors.
+These are important discrepancies that need to be addressed to achieve the 'champagne stage' and before proceeding to construction.

 Reading the Ctrl+Q Check Table

-2. Description of the issue and a recommendation for action.
-Note that in some instances there may be multiple ways of resolving the issue.
+2. Description of the issue with recommended action.
+In some instances there may be multiple solutions.

-3. Count of the number of times the specific issue occurs in the file.
-All instances of an error will need to resolved before champagne can be achieved.
+3. Count of occurrences.
+All instances of an error must be resolved before champagne can be achieved.

-5. The 'Take me There' button can be used to efficiently navigate to the screen in E10 in which the issue can be viewed and potentially resolved.
+5. 'Take me There' button to quickly navigate to the screen where the issue can be viewed and potentially resolved.

 Using Ctrl+Q to Achieve Champagne